Directed by Clarence Brown

 By 1931, Clarence Brown had earned his enduring reputation as the director who'd done more than anyone to shape the career of the woman who was then arguably the biggest star in the world, Greta Garbo; and that had made him attractive to certain observers, suggesting that what he did for Garbo, he could do for another.
 If her name was Joan Crawford, history tells us he could.
 But that's for later in 1931.
 Right now, the other who had this in mind, when she personally selected him as her director in A Free Soul, was Norma Shearer.

 It turned out that the long-term collaboration that A Free Soul kicked off was not with Shearer nor with any actress, for while it burnished Shearer's career just fine, the star it actually launched into an orbit appreciably higher than it had been beforehand was its third-billed man, a then-obscure Clark Gable.
-The "favorite director" thing that got attached to Brown vis-a-vis Garbo, which is sort of true but also sort of bunk, is far more apropos to Brown's relationship to Gable, really, than to any of his actresses; the two became legitimate pals, and ultimately they made more pictures with each other than they would with any other performer or director, respectively.* It feels like this ought to be important, but it was more incidental than pivotal to either man's career—no Gable film is definitive Brown**, nor is any Brown film definitive Gable except, perhaps, this one, and then only because it represented his headliner leap—and accordingly their twenty-year working relationship doesn't tend to receive much attention, beyond a "hey, that's neat."
+The "favorite director" thing that got attached to Brown vis-a-vis Garbo, which is sort of true but also sort of bunk, is far more apropos to Brown's relationship to Gable, really, than to any of his actresses; the two became legitimate pals, and ultimately they made more pictures with each other than they would with any other performer or director, respectively.* It feels like this ought to be important, but it was more incidental than pivotal to either man's career—the only collaboration between them that might be termed "definitive" for either is Possessed,** and that's still principally a Crawford—and accordingly their twenty-year working relationship doesn't tend to receive much attention, beyond a "hey, that's neat."
 Shearer, of course, had already made her career, and while I could be referring—with unnecessary cattiness!—to the unofficial status she'd secured for herself as the first lady of MGM, having eagerly pursued and eventually winning the hand of her studio's production chief Irving Thalberg back in 1927, I was, honestly, referring to one of the bigger platforms he'd arranged for her, 1930's The Divorcee, for which she'd gotten an Academy Award.
 Which we can suspect was not totally unrelated to her being married to MGM's production chief, though it was a big commercial and critical hit, too.

 I will tell you outright that I think The Divorcee is dreadful, but then, to let the cat out of the bag here, I think A Free Soul is scarcely any less dreadful: it's kind of amazing to me that Shearer, afforded the unique privilege amongst MGM's contract players to pretty much literally pick any role she wanted and even the ability to revise it toward her own preferences, still wound up with some of the most awful fucking scripts of the hundreds her husband could have awarded her.
 I do not necessarily think of Shearer as someone who slept her way to the top—frankly I don't give a shit if she did, for this happened a century ago and all I care about are results—so if that was a career move, it's correct to note that Shearer never let that give her permission to be lazy about that career, having already pulled herself up from fraught beginnings and overcoming (basically through sheer willpower!) a neurological peculiarity of her right eye that would've practically precluded a screen career for anyone else.
 Shearer worked hard before and after her marriage, taking criticism better than you could possibly expect the boss's wife to take it, in order to be good at her job.
 (And for the record, I find her to be one of the more interesting stars of her day to look at: she's statuesque in a remarkably literal sense, like her face is actually carved from marble, and I can prefer this over a number of fellow 30s babes who are merely hot in typical ways.)
 I am happy to say I have seen her give at least one great performance, though not before 1938, in the title role of Marie Antoinette.
 My abiding impression otherwise, unfortunately, is that Shearer is usually exactly as strong as the scripts she chose, and she chose some scripts that perhaps can't be objectively styled "stinkers," but only because in their day they made serious money and garnered serious awards attention.